peshanghiwa/vue-awesome-paginate/README.md

 ## Custom Styles

-By default pagination buttons have the default html styles, you can customize every element of the component through the default class names that are set for each element, or you can set your class names for any element you want.
+By default pagination buttons have the default html styles, you can customize every element of the component through the default class names that are set for each element, or you can set your own class names for any element you want.

 ```html
 <template>